DWI with Child Passenger

 Houston, TX DWI Defense Attorney

 The Gonzalez Law Group understands that you never intended to place your child in danger.
 That is why we want to help.
 We will listen to your story and find the best legal options available for your situation.
-With over 70 years of combined experience, The Gonzalez Law Group knows what it takes to win a case or have it dismissed.
+Our firm has over 70 years of combined experience and we know how to defend you.

 Your case has the potential to not only involve the criminal justice system but Child Protective Services as well.
 Because of this, you should not handle these charges on your own.
 The risk of doing so outweighs the cost of hiring an attorney.